 The campus website is a good source of information about many different offices and services.
 While basic information is provided here about some of the offices and departments that students most frequently use on campus, much more information about them and other offices can be found at the Kalamazoo College website.

 The academic advising program at Kalamazoo College helps students define their academic plans in support of their interests, passions, and goals.
 Advising is provided by faculty and staff mentors who pay attention to what is happening to their advisees and who provide guidance so that students can make the most of their education.
-Ext.
-5767
+Further information is at Advising.

 Arcus Center for Social Justice Leadership

 The Arcus Center for Social Justice Leadership (ACSJL) works to develop and sustain leaders in human rights and social justice through education and capacity-building initiatives.
 The ACSJL hosts public events, facilitates trainings, and provides grants for leadership development opportunities that promote social change through an anti-oppression lens.
 In addition, the center’s building is available for meetings, informal gatherings and study.
 The ACSJL invites everyone to imagine a socially just world and be a part of creating it.
-Arcus Center for Social Justice Ext.
-7398
+Further information can be found at Arcus Center.

 The Athletic Department administers varsity and intramural athletics.
 The College sponsors seventeen varsity sports and a variety of seasonal intramural opportunities.
 The Athletic Department also provides recreational access to its facilities for students, faculty and staff.
-Ext.
-7082.
+Further information is at Hornet Sports.

 The Office of Campus Safety provides 24-hour patrol of campus and emergency response, every day of the year.
 Kalamazoo College security officers do not have arrest powers, and work closely with local law enforcement as needed.
-Campus Safety provides educational programs to help students increase safety awareness, and administers campus parking, bicycle registration, and defensive driving programs.
-Ext.
-7321.
+Campus Safety provides educational programs to help students increase safety awareness, and administers campus parking, bicycle registration, and campus I.D. cards.
+Campus Safety.

 Center for Career and Professional Development

 The CCPD creates meaningful connections to the world of work, empowering Kalamazoo College students to explore, identify and pursue their diverse interests, values and passions, and to develop a framework of skills, networks and knowledge for successful lifelong career planning and professional development.
 Among other services, the CCPD offers résumé writing/review, internship/externship programs, campus employment listings, career assessment tools, and professional networking opportunities.
 Further information is at Center for Career and Professional Development.

 Center for Civic Engagement

-The Mary Jane Underwood Stryker Center for Civic Engagement involves students, faculty and community members in long-term, reciprocal partnerships to foster academic learning, critical problem-solving, and a lifetime of civic engagement while strengthening our city.
+The Mary Jane Underwood Stryker Center for Civic Engagement (CCE) involves students, faculty and community members in long-term, reciprocal partnerships to foster academic learning, critical problem-solving, and a lifetime of civic engagement while strengthening our city.
 Both service-learning courses and student-led programs use a critical lens and promote action, reflection, and advocacy.
 Further information can be found at Center for Civic Engagement.

 Center for International Programs